MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 #### [Single-zone](#tab/single-zone)

-If you use a service that isn't zone-aware, then your data is likely to be stored within a single data center.
+If you don't use multiple availability zones or regions, then your data is likely to be stored within a single data center.
 However, if that data center has an outage, your data might be unavailable or lost.

 #### [Multi-zone](#tab/multi-zone)